 The organization built steam for several years, running an ad in Christianity Today that drew a huge response.
 It was clear that CBMW represented the concerns of a large, and to that point relatively quiet, constituency.
 During this period, Grudem and Piper worked on assembling and editing essays for a project released by Crossway in 1991 entitled Recovering Biblical Manhood and Womanhood: A Response to Evangelical Feminism.
 Now known as RBMW (or, among younger complementarians, the “blue book”), the text was named “Book of the Year” by Christianity Today in 1992.
 It signaled that complementarianism rested upon extensive scholarship and featured an impressive array of essays on exegetical, theological, and applicatory topics.
 Later in the 1990s CBMW engaged several issues related to “gender neutral” Bible translation, contending for the importance of fidelity to the original text.

-In 2015, many evangelical groups are convictionally complementarian.
+Today, many evangelical groups are convictionally complementarian.
 The contemporary surge of interest in the gospel and the greatness of God has coincided with widespread adoption of complementarianism, with many prominent churches, seminaries, authors, and para-church organizations joyfully celebrating God’s good design for manhood and womanhood, home and church.